Koromix/tytools/qt5/README.md

 Unfortunately Qt static builds are fragile and cannot be moved around.
 You will need to rebuild Qt if you move your project.

-# Windows / MSVC 2015 64-bit with static MSVCRT
+## MSVC 2015 64-bit with static MSVCRT

 Download qtbase source from http://download.qt.io/official_releases/qt/5.6/5.6.0/submodules/qtbase-opensource-src-5.6.0.7z